Welcome To Ghost Trains

 deal with UK label Shark Free - press release and full details to follow!

-Ghost Trains are an acoustic-based UK band, driven by the words and music of
+Ghost Trains are an acoustic-based UK band, driven by the words, music and vocals of

 singer/songwriter Tim Ellis.